LeoE-R/Naughts-and-Crosses/README.md

 FUTURE IMPLEMENTATIONS

-1) Counter choice; currently there is no choice in which counter the player uses, always 'X'
-2) An option to choose if player or computer goes first; currently the player always makes the first move
+1) An option to choose if player or computer goes first; currently the player always makes the first move